A simple technique to help you perform

 What to focus on

-For example, think about the first morning of the first day; the buildup to the moment when the proctor says “begin.”
+For example, think about the first morning of the first day; the buildup to the moment when the exam begins.
 Picture yourself sitting there and visualize yourself feeling confident.

-Practice picturing yourself walking into the test center feeling calm and unaffected by the stress of those around you.
+Practice picturing yourself sitting down to your computer feeling calm and unaffected by the stress of those around you.

 Visualize difficult scenarios, because you will face difficulties, whether it’s an essay question that stumps you or you’re running out of time on the MBE.